V. Venkatachalam: Career

 Venkatachalam started his career in 1949 as a lecturer in Sanskrit at Vivekananda College, Madras.
-From 1954–1966 he served as Assistant Professor/Professor of Sanskrit in Madhav College, Ujjain, MP.
+From 1954 to 1966 he served as Assistant Professor/Professor of Sanskrit in Madhav College, Ujjain, MP.
 In 1966 he was appointed Principal of Government College, Barwani (MP) and went on to be Reader and Head of Sanskrit Department at Vikram University, Ujjain, MP a year later.
 He was later appointed Principal of Government Post Graduate College, Shajapur, MP in 1972.
 He again moved to Vikram University, Ujjain, MP in 1974 to be Reader/Professor and Head of the Sanskrit Department till 1985.
 Concurrently he became the Director of Scindia Oriental Institute at Vikram University, Ujjain, MP.
 From 1986 to 1989 he was appointed vice-chancellor of Sampurnanand Sanskrit University, Varanasi, UP.
 After his term at Sampurnanand Sanskrit University, he was Director of Bhogilal Leherchand Institute of Idology in Delhi till 1992.
-He was invited to serve as the vice-chancellor of Sampurnanand Sanskrit University for a second term from 1992–1995.
+He was invited to serve as the vice-chancellor of Sampurnanand Sanskrit University for a second term from 1992 to 1995.
 Concurrently he was also honorary Chancellor of Shri Lal Bahadur Shastri Sanskrit Vidyapeeth, New Delhi till 1997.
-From 1996–1998 he served as the vice-chancellor for Kameshwar Singh Darbhanga Sanskrit University, Darbhanga, Bihar.
+From 1996 to 1998 he served as the vice-chancellor for Kameshwar Singh Darbhanga Sanskrit University, Darbhanga, Bihar.
 Concurrently, from 1997 onwards, he was the Chairman of the Indian Council of Philosophical Research, Ministry of Human Resource Development, Department of Education, Govt. of India.
 He served in the Board of Editors on Encyclopedia of Hinduism.

 He visited and gave talks in many countries including Malaysia, Singapore, Italy, France, Germany, USA, UK, Bali (Indonesia), Nepal, South Africa, Curaçao (Netherlands Antilles), Trinidad & Tobago and Canada.